 What is a food mill?

 A food mill looks like a tapered saucepan without a bottom.
-It has a tension based crank handle which pushes soft or cooked food through interchangeable disks with various size holes.
-Some have “legs” or supports to help add stability while sitting on a bowl or pan.
-The holes are intended to mash the food and keep seeds, cores and skins from reaching the bowl or pan.
-All models are made of some form of stainless steel.
+It has a tension based crank handle that pushes soft or cooked food through interchangeable disks with varying size holes.
+Some have “legs” or supports to help add stability while in operation over a bowl or pan.
+The holes in the disks are intended to mash the food and keep seeds, cores and skins from reaching the end product.
+Most models I am aware of are made of some form of stainless steel.
 The stainless steel is vital on the inside to prevent foods from staining and hot foods from damaging it.

 People most often think of food mills when making tomato sauce, apple sauce, pureed cooked pears and homemade baby food.
-However, food mills will accomplish the same result as a potato ricer with more options on the degree of puree.
-A gazpacho made with a food mill will not have excess air whipped into it that would occur if using a food processor or blender.
-In other words, no air bubbles on the surface.
+However, food mills will accomplish the same results as a potato ricer with larger capacity and more options on the degree of puree.
+Food mills provide a gentler action to purees than an electric food processor.
+For instance, a gazpacho made with a food mill will not have excess air whipped into it that would occur if using a food processor or blender.
+In other words, no air bubbles on the surface and a better flavor.

 Positives: manual operation, sturdy, stable, large bowl capacity, serves many functions